Killay, County Tyrone

-Killay was the home-town of one of the oldest men who ever lived, George Fletcher, who died in 1906 at the age of 118.
+Killay was the home-town of one of the oldest men who ever lived, George Fletcher, who died in 1906 aged 118.
 Edward VII commemorated this with a gold snuff box in 1904.
 At the time Fletcher was the oldest person in the United Kingdom.

 Killay originated from the estate of Sir William Parsons, Surveyor General of Ireland in the 17th century, who received 1000 acre estate as part of the Plantation of Ulster.